-We monitor our customers' payment history and current credit worthiness to determine that collectability of the related financial assets is reasonably assured.
-We also consider the overall business climate in which our customers operate.
+The Company monitors its customers' payment history and current creditworthiness to determine that collectability of the related financial assets is reasonably assured.
+The Company also considers the overall business climate in which its customers operate.
+The Company does not generally require collateral in support of its current receivables, but it may require payment in advance or security in the form of a letter of credit or a bank guarantee.
 For accounts receivable, a loss allowance matrix is utilized to measure lifetime expected credit losses.
 The matrix contemplates historical credit losses by age of receivables, adjusted for any forward-looking information and management expectations.